Skip to content

 AI and Emerging Technologies

 • Cisco - State of AI Security (2025) - Analyzes the emerging AI security risks and attack vectors within the AI threat landscape.
+Key findings reveal a growing need for proactive AI security research and the development of robust policies to mitigate these risks.

 • HiddenLayer - AI Threat Report (2024) - Provides insights into the AI threat landscape across various industries.
+Key findings highlight the increasing threats of adversarial AI attacks, including deepfakes and data privacy breaches, and the vulnerabilities of AI-based systems to supply chain attacks.

 • Okta - AI at Work (2025) - Focuses on the perspectives of C-suite executives regarding the transformative impact of artificial intelligence (AI) on security, innovation, and efficiency within organizations.
+Key findings reveal executive sentiment, concerns, and priorities regarding AI implementation, highlighting varying levels of understanding and integration across different organizations.

 • Salt - State of API Security (2024) - Analyzes the state of API security covering adoption drivers, development trends, security challenges, and customer data analysis.
+Key findings reveal a rapid increase in API adoption driven by digital transformation, alongside persistent security concerns demanding robust monitoring and mitigation strategies.

 • Snyk - AI Generated Code Security Report (2023) - Examines the security implications of AI-generated code across different sectors.
+Key findings reveal a significant majority (56.4%) report encountering insecure AI-generated code, yet few organizations have adjusted their processes to mitigate this risk.

 Resources